A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 Pending Transactions Upcoming transactions that will impact the value of the assessment and/or property tax amount.

 Phase-In Adjustment A tax tool available to City Council, to manage tax changes (increases and decreases) because of revaluation.
 A phase-in adjustment was approved for the 2017 reassessment for commercial and industrial class properties.
 The phase-in is revenue neutral with the cost of the phase-in for increases off set by phase-in of decreases.
-The phase-in will see 1/3 of the tax change applied for 2017, 2/3 of the tax change applied for 2018, and 100% of the tax change applied for 2019.
+The phase-in saw 1/3 of the tax change applied for 2017, 2/3 of the tax change applied for 2018, and 100% of the tax change applied for 2019.
 Tax Policies will not be finalized for 2021 Revaluation until Spring of 2021.

 Property Characteristics Property features that influence a property's assessment.
 Using Multiple Regression Analysis (MRA), the City's Assessment Branch identifies a number or property features, including but not limited to:

 Property Class Property classes established by the Province for use by municipalities to apply tax policy decisions (mill rate factors, minimum tax, base tax and tax phase-in).
 Current property classes include: residential, multi-unit residential, commercial and industrial, seasonal residential, elevators, non-arable (range land), other agricultural and railway rights of way and pipeline.